mohyaz11/OptimumSetupBook/manuscript/Upgrade.md

 To move from the Fast Lane to the Slow Lane will involve more effort.
 You will need to wait for the next LTS version to ship and then upgrade to the latest LTS version.
 For example, the first LTS release, 2018.10.x was created in late December 2018.
 In early 2019, the Spaces feature was introduced in 2019.1.x.
 Customers who upgraded from 2018.10.x LTS to 2019.1.x to get spaces couldn't downgrade back to 2018.10.x LTS.
 They had to wait until the 2019.3.x LTS release.

 ## Conclusion

 We recommend coming up with an upgrade strategy as soon as possible.
 When we were in charge of our Octopus Deploy instances at other companies this meant being on the last patch release before a minor release.
 2019.2.2 is the most recent release, we would download and install 2019.1.11.
 There is no guarantee 2019.1.11 was the most stable.
 2019.2.1 could've fixed a major bug.
 It was always a guessing game.

 LTS was designed to fix that guessing game.
 LTS is stable, only releases to fix show-stopping bugs and security fixes will be issued.
-For the majority of the people reading this document, we recommend LTS is their upgrade strategy.
+For the majority of the people reading this document, we recommend LTS as their upgrade strategy.